grexor/pubscan/README.md

 ## Are all co-authors shown?
 To keep the network readable and responsive, pubScan displays:

-Up to 150 co-authors (ranked by number of shared publications) Up to 2,000 edges: this includes all edges between the central author and their co-authors, the 100 strongest co-authorship links, and a random sample of the remaining edges
+* up to 150 co-authors (ranked by number of shared publications)
+* up to 2,000 edges: this includes all edges between the central author and their co-authors, the 100 strongest co-authorship links, and a random sample of the remaining edges

 ## Love it?
 Want to support the project?
 Star it and spread the word :-) Thanks